tsalik/kostas-tsalikis.com/content/posts/staticman-migration.md

 # Some drawbacks
 As far as I know, Staticman can be used only with GitHub, since it works as a GitHub bot.
 Obviously, not all static sites are saved in GitHub, and this may be a showstopper for someone using another service.
 What's more, at the time of the post's writing, GitHub was acquired by Microsoft, and a lot of people have expressed their concerns on the fact, so not everyone will be willing to migrate to GitHub just in order to add comments with Staticman.

 Another drawback is the migration of already written comments from whatever service were saved, and exporting them to the Staticman format.
-This is not exactly a drawback of Staticman, but more likely an obstacle that anyone would have to face when migrating from a commenting system to another.
+This is not exactly a drawback of Staticman, but more likely an obstacle that everyone would have to face when migrating from a commenting system to another.
 I do not know if there exists any automated way to do this.

 Fortunately, I did not have to face those drawbacks, as this blog already uses GitHub(with no intention of moving away), and it is not popular enough yet to have comments to migrate to Staticman :stuck_out_tongue:.